The Crow’s Nest Chan Master of Journey to the West

 Those interested in a broader discussion on the influences of Dragon Ball should consult the work of Derek Padula.

 Goku’s proficiency in boxing (fig. 3) has a fun connection to Sun Wukong.
 Series creator Akira Toriyama partly based the Saiyan’s fighting style on the Wing Chun techniques used by Bruce Lee and Jackie Chan in their respective films.
 This style falls under the umbrella term “Short Fist” (Duan quan, 短拳), a school of martial arts with a low stance and quick, compact punches.
-Journey to the West states that this very style is the Monkey King’s preferred fighting technique!
+JTTW states that this very style is the Monkey King’s preferred fighting technique!
 He uses Short Fist a few times in the novel.

 Goku’s Ozaro (大猿) form, or his ability to change into a titanic “great ape” during a full moon (fig. 5), is largely based on the Monkey King’s cosmic transformation.
 The novel calls this magical skill the “Method of Modeling Heaven on Earth” (Fatian xiangdi, 法天像地), and Sun uses it to grow 100,000 feet (30,480 m) tall during battles with powerful opponents.
 This is related to ancient Pre-Qin and Han dynasty concepts of astral-geography later used in the construction of imperial Chinese cities.